 There are many tools we have at our disposal to deal with our issues.
-We distract, or numb ourselves utilising, alcohol, buying 'things', drugs, exercise, food, gambling, sex, social media, or work for instance.
-It would be foolish for us to forget, staying strong.
-Any of the above methods can become addictions and ruin your life, if your relationship with them isn't healthy.
+We distract or numb ourselves utilising, alcohol, buying 'things', drugs, exercise, food, gambling, sex, social media, or work for instance.
+It would be foolish for us to forget, to stay strong.
+Any of the above methods can become "addictions", compulsive, and ruin your life if your relationship with them isn't healthy.

 There is one thing I know for certain, my relationship with alcohol was never healthy.
 Then I wasn't healthy when I started drinking it.
-Every time I drunk the stuff, as a large percentage of us do, I loved it.
+Every time I drank the stuff, as a large percentage of us do, I loved it.
 Loving what it did for me, aiding me in changing the way I felt.
-My feelings of being on the side-line would disappear, I'd allow myself to act in a way I might not normally act, the insecurities discarded, knowing I could always fall back on 'I was drunk'.
+My feelings of being on the sideline would disappear, I'd allow myself to act in a way I might not normally act, the insecurities discarded, knowing I could always fall back on 'I was drunk'.

 The problem with this coping strategy is, you continually need more of whatever addictions you are using as a crutch, to get the same result.
 Before you know it, you've had too much of it.
 In the longer term this becomes unsustainable, your health will suffer.

 Discussing my situation with a friend at the rugby one afternoon.
 He asked if I minded him telling me.
 "He thinks part of the problem with me and alcohol was my competitiveness, he remembers me playing rugby", there is truth in that statement.
 Drinking was the only pastime I had, If I was drinking so much, I wanted to be the best at it.
 Besides, in certain circles people admire how much alcohol you can tolerate.

 In my early days of drinking, another issue to add to the list.
 I thoroughly enjoyed fitting in with my older friends, and the guys I played rugby with.